intrepidbird/intrepidbird/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Disclaimer: Not all images used in my projects or brand are owned by me.
+Disclaimer: IntrepidBird doesn't own all the media used in IntrepidBird's projects.

 <!---
 realrealAlexS/realrealAlexS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.